About Our Mission

 We also provide meals and worship services in the evenings and on Sundays to senior citizens and neighborhood families.
 The Mission provides loving care and spiritual guidance to help people who are homeless find purpose, direction and hope.

-Long Beach Rescue Mission is comprised of two facilities.
-The Samaritan House serves as a home for men while Lydia House offers a safe haven for women and their children.
+Long Beach Rescue Mission is comprised of three facilities.
+The Samaritan House serves as a home for men, the John and Helen Apostle House provides shelter for men with disabilities, while Lydia House offers a safe haven for women and their children.

 Individuals work with a case manager either in our 90 day Case Management Program or our one-year New Life Program, which helps men and women overcome substance abuse, addictions and life’s deeper challenges.